Add a comment in Curvenote, and it shows up wherever you are using Jupyter.

 Figures and interactive elements used in multiple places are all updated when the source changes.

-Rowan and his team are developing this awesome collaborative platform that blends the Github, Latex, and Jupyter.
-I see their product has great potential for collaborative research and writing.
+“An awesome collaborative platform that blends Github, LaTeX, and Jupyter.
+Curvenote has great potential for collaborative research and writing.”

 Sync your Jupyter Notebook to Curvenote and every cell can show you the history and difference per cell.
 This includes saving the outputs, and the difference from previous versions are shown directly in-line with the rest of your notebook.

 Share your Jupyter Notebook on Curvenote to enable commenting and versioning for everyone, including your non-technical stakeholders.